 Face Fit Testing is recognised by the Health & Surveillance Executive (HSE) as the only means of ensuring that employees have adequate protection through the use of properly-fitted respiratory protective equipment (RPE).
 Having face fit masks properly fitted is essential as your employees could be exposed to harmful chemicals, fumes and dust if leaks are present in masks, and other safety equipment.
 Simply having the equipment isn’t enough – it needs to be fit for purpose with hse face fit testing to ensure complete protection for your workforce.

-The DB Occupational Health team offer advice, assessment of work environments, and compliant Face Fit Testing services for businesses and companies across the UK.
+The DB Occupational Health team can offer advice, assessments of work environments and compliant Face Fit Testing services for businesses and companies throughout the Midlands.
 There isn’t a one size fits all approach for RPE facepieces; it’s not just crucial that equipment is suitable for the wearer, it’s a legal requirement as the final line of defence against harmful substances in the workplace.
 Ensure you are complying with the law by arranging an assessment with us today.

 Our qualified team have undergone extensive Face Fit Testing Training in the HSE laboratories in Buxton.
 That means that we know what is required when it comes to workplace safety in hazardous environments, and we know how to keep both your staff and business protected.

-Facial hair poses an issue in Face Fit Testing – in order for face fit dust masks to create an effective seal to the face, the user must be clean shaven.
-Any stubble, beards or facial hair compromises the seal – and loose fitting rpe puts the wearer at risk of breathing in harmful chemicals.
-Therefore, it is important to ensure Face Fit Testing is only carried out on those who are clean shaven; they should remain clean shaven at any time they wear the mask going forward.
+Facial hair poses an issue in Face Fit Testing – in order for face fit dust masks to create an effective seal to the face, the user must be cleanly shaven.
+Any stubble, beards or facial hair compromises the seal – and loose fitting RPE puts the wearer at risk of breathing in harmful chemicals.
+Therefore, it is important to ensure Face Fit Testing is only carried out on those who are cleanly shaven; they should remain cleanly shaven at any time they wear the mask going forward.
 If you have any questions regarding how facial hair will affect your employee’s safety make sure to contact us.

 We recently worked with an organisation, carrying out face fit testing on their respiratory protective equipment (RPE), which had been in use by employees working on car bodywork.
-For any activity such as this, it is vital they have respiratory protection from the isocyanates, which can enter an unprotected respiratory system during spray painting – a typical process performed in this line of work.
+Find out how we helped this company in our case study.

 Get in touch and see how DB Occupational Health can help your business safeguard from harmful environments today.